-Teacher Means a Teacher accredited by the relevant State registration authority or otherwise permitted to teach pursuant to the relevant State legislation pertaining to teacher registration and is contracted b the Company as a teacher.
-This definition does not include a person employed as an Executive Manager.
+Teacher authority or otherwise State legislation pertai the Company as a teac This definition does no edited by the relevant State registration permitted to teach pursuant to the relevant ning to teacher registration and is contracted by ther.
+Include a person employed as an Executive Manager.
 Teacher five-year trained Means a teacher: Who has completed an undergraduate degree or a degree in education that requires four years of full-time study at an Australian university, and a postgraduate degree requiring at least one year of full-time study at an Australian university or the equivalent as determined by the National Office of Overseas Skills Recognition, or the equivalent, as determined by the relevant state Institute of Teaching.
-Teacher four-year trained Means a teacher: Who has completed an undergraduate degree and a graduate diploma in education, which requires a total of four years of full-time study at an Australian university, or the equivalent as determined by the National Office of Overseas Skills Recognition, or the equivalent, as determined by the relevant state Institute of Teaching; or Who has completed a degree in education that requires four years of full-time study at an Australian university, or the equivalent as determined by the National Office of Overseas Skills Recognition, and the treatment of full-time study at an Australian university, or the equivalent as determined by the National Office of Overseas Skills Recognition, or the equivalent, as determined by the relevant state Institute of Teaching.
+Teacher four-year trained Means a teacher: Who has completed an undergraduate degree and a graduate diploma in education, which requires a total of four years of full-time study at an Australian university, or the equivalent as determined by the National Office of Overseas Skills Recognition, or the equivalent, as determined by the relevant state Institute of Teaching; or Who has completed a degree in education that requires four years of full-time study at an Australian University, or the equivalent as determined by the relevant state Institute of Teaching; or Who has completed a degree in education that requires four years of full-time study at an Australian University, or the equivalent as determined by the National Office of Overseas Skills Recognition, or the equivalent, as determined by the relevant state Institute of Teaching.
 Teacher face-to-face teaching Means regular rostered academic teaching sessions in a documented course of study (approved by either the Company Board, Executive Management or State Regulatory Authority - Curriculum and Assessment Authority), only for which course the teachers have prime and direct responsibility for planning, instruction, assessment and reporting.